DonnieData/surfs_up/README.md

 - hawaii.sqlite: database file where temperature data is stored.

 ## Overview
-The purspose of this project is to analyze weather data  for a stakeholder interested in investing in a surfing business located in Hawaii.
+The purpose of this project is to analyze weather data  for a stakeholder interested in investing in a surfing business located in Hawaii.
-This data ha been collected by a Weather Observing System and stored in a flat database file(.db/.sqlite).
+This data has been collected by a Weather Observing System and stored in a flat database file(.db/.sqlite).

-To ensure business is sustainable, year-round weather trends needs to be analyzed.
+To ensure business is sustainable, year-round weather trends need to be analyzed.

-In order to gain an understanding of hawaiis weather the stakeholder has expressed explicit interest in weather statistics for the months of June and December throughout recent years.
+In order to gain an understanding of Hawaii's weather the stakeholder has expressed explicit interest in weather statistics for the months of June and December throughout recent years.

 ## Results
-To access the observation data and analyze it, I have utilized SQLaclhemy ORM, which allows me to query the data by passing python objects as queries.
+To access the observation data and analyze it, I have utilized SQLAlchemy ORM, which allows me to query the data by passing python objects as queries.
 The data is then transformed within a python environment and analyzed resulting in the below summary statistics.

  June Temperature Summary Statistics  <br>